spatie/wordpress-mailcoach/README.md

 We highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
 You'll find our address on [our contact page](https://spatie.be/about-us).
 We publish all received postcards on [our virtual postcard wall](https://spatie.be/open-source/postcards).

-### To Do

-- Setup testing environment (PhpUnit or Pest)
-- Add tests
-- Verify security, perhaps a WP developer can look into this?
-- Find a better solution than calling db in `custom-shortcodes.php`

 ### Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.